jocala.com content starts below.

 Luckily, Kodi allows us to relocate its data to an accessible location via the text file /sdcard/xbmc_env.properties.
 Kodi looks for this file at startup, and reads it to find the location for its data.

-You can create /sdcard/kodi_data/ and xbmc_env.properties via the kodi menu function, Create kodi_data.
+You can create /sdcard/kodi_data/ and xbmc_env.properties via the kodi menu function, Create kodi_data. adblink will also create the file and directory when restoring a backup to a scoped storage device.

 Home